How to Choose Between a Pressure Leaf Filter System and a Decanter Centrifuge for Edible Oil Clarification

 Pressure Leaf Filter system

-A pressure leaf filter system consists of a series of vertically-stacked leaves inside a pressure vessel.
+A pressure leaf filter system consists of a series of pressure filter leaves vertically positioned inside the vessel.
 As oil is pumped through the leaves, solids are trapped on the surface and gradually build up, forming a cake.
 When the cake becomes too thick, it needs to be removed.
 Pressure leaf filter systems can be used for edible oils with high solids content, with a vertical pressure leaf filter system ideal when a small footprint is required and an automated system is preferred.

 Pressure leaf filter systems are ideal for the filtration of edible oils as their fine stainless steel mesh captures the smallest impurities and particle sizes, delivering a high quality product generally with only 0.1% solids.
 The stainless steel material and closed system feature (for vertical pressure leaf filter systems) ensures a hygienic process which is a key requirement for the production of edible oils for human consumption.
 Pressure filter leaf systems are also available in carbon steel and other alloys depending on the production process required.